 Hydrogen is the most promising zero-emission fuel that can power any moving vehicle right from a rocket to a car.
 To imagine an electric car running on hydrogen is the ultimate dream for every environmentalist!
-Hydrogen powered fuel cells have a remarkable way of converting chemical bonds directly into energy, which gives them a head start – high efficiency and smaller equipment.
+Hydrogen-powered fuel cells have a remarkable way of converting chemical bonds directly into energy, which gives them a head start – high efficiency and smaller equipment.
 Just like a typical battery cell, a cathode and anode are dipped in an electrolyte solution.
 The catalysts in the cathode and anode generate ions and electrons from hydrogen to produce energy.

 Natural gas is the most widely used fuel to generate hydrogen.
 The efficiency of hydrogen fuel cell vehicles (FCVs) tends to be better, with just 1 kilogram of hydrogen providing a mileage of up to 100km.
-However, we need to ascertain the safety and affordability of Hydrogen fuel cells before they become mass produced.
+However, we need to ascertain the safety and affordability of Hydrogen fuel cells before they become mass-produced.

 History of FCV innovation

-A limited number of cars have been delivered currently and most car manufacturers are looking at marketing their FCVs by the end of financial year 2017.
+A limited number of cars have been delivered currently and most car manufacturers are looking at marketing their FCVs by the end of FY2017.
 Earlier in 2008, Honda had released a demonstration fuel cell electric vehicle, Honda FCX Clarity, claiming 60% efficiency.
 However, Honda phased out the car in 2014, after leasing only 46 cars since inception.
 Currently, Toyota has a commercial vehicle in the market branded as ‘Toyota Mirai’ that runs on hydrogen, while UTC Power runs buses powered by fuel cells.

-Fuel Cell Research in India
+Hydrogen Fuel Cell Research in India

-Being a hot topic for research, the hydrogen fuel cell technology is gaining a lot of attention in India.
+Being a hot topic for research, this hydrogen fuel cell technology is gaining a lot of attention in India.
 Public and private agencies that are involved in the R&D of fuel cells in India are: Ministry of New & Renewable Energy Sources, Indian Railways, Indian Institute of Science, Central Glass & Ceramic Research Institute, Bharat Heavy Electricals Ltd., and Reva Electric Car Company.

 MNRE has also indigenously developed a hybrid vehicle that uses a hydrogen fuel cell battery as its energy source, but it is still under testing.
 Indigenously developed vehicles are tailor-made to suit local conditions and tend to be cheaper.

-Apart from transportation, the fuel cell technology can be used for stationery power generation.
+Apart from transportation, this fuel cell technology can be used for stationary power generation.
 Bloom Energy, a California-based company led by non-resident Indian scientist Dr. K.R.
 Sridhar, has built a fuel cell capable of producing air and fuel from electricity or natural gas.
 The company’s Bloom Boxes, stacked units of energy servers or fuel cells, produce on-site power for large companies.
 Bloom Boxes have catalysts made from ceramics instead of expensive precious metals like platinum.

 Similarly, Intelligent Energy Corporation, a British company has entered India to set up 400 megawatts of power generated from fuel cells, of which they have already deployed over 100 megawatts.
 As per their deal with GTL Ltd, Intelligent Energy Corp. is replacing diesel generators with hydrogen fuel cells in 27,000 telecom towers.
 This reduces dependency on fossil fuels and is also helps in reducing generator emissions.
 Further, Microsoft engineers have found that if fuel cells are placed close to power consumption units, they also eliminate the need for a power distribution system, which is a big portion of the total capital cost of a software company.

-Hurdles to mass implementation
+Hurdles to Mass Implementation

 If this hydrogen fuel cell is such a promising technology, why it has not become popular then?
 The cost of setting up a large infrastructure for producing hydrogen is still enormously expensive.
 Hydrogen dispensing stations along with hydrogen production plants will have to be set up.
 Toyota, which is in the process of setting up hydrogen filling stations for its Mirai car, has estimated the cost for its hydrogen production plant to be around $1-3million.
 This high sunk cost is a huge setback for the widespread adoption of this technology.
 The fuel itself costs INR800 per liter due to these production issues!

 Further, the safe handling of a dangerously explosive fuel like hydrogen is another major hurdle.
 The science of hydrogen production needs to evolve.
-Currently 90% of hydrogen fuel is made from natural gas, which is combined with steam to produce methane.
+Currently, 90% of hydrogen fuel is made from natural gas, which is combined with steam to produce methane.
 Efforts to produce it using methane captured from cow dung or waste management facilities are still in an experimental phase.